sdziallas/comp55/docs/labs/1-JavaEclipse.md

 Since all of you have had some previous experiences with other IDEs, Eclipse allows you to review some settings that depending on how you work you may want to change.
-In case you are curious,
-these are the options that I ended up with in the end.
+I recommend activating all of the options except for the last one (the Preference Recorer).

 ![review preferences wizard](lab1media/media/reviewprefs.png)